-Air is recommended for utility test holes and or single excavations involving around 1 cubic yard per excavation.
-The hydro is used for larger excavations because it is more productive, especially in difficult, compact soil conditions, and holds more material due to its larger storage tank, keeping it digging for longer periods than air trucks.
+Air is recommended for utility test holes and/or single excavations involving around 1 cubic yard per excavation.
+Hydro is used for larger excavations because it is more productive, especially in difficult, compact soil conditions.
+It also holds more material due to its large storage tank, allowing it to dig for longer periods of time than air trucks can.

 What is the standard production rate?
 (How many holes or cubic yards can you get done in one day?)

 Can you suck up soil/debris and move it?

-We can move the soil/debris but we will not be able to vacuum anything heavy enough to damage the equipment.
-The speed of moving the soil/debris can vary depending on if the dirt is loose, how far the truck is from the area being excavated, and how far we have to transport it to the dump.
+We are able to move soil/debris, but we will not be able to vacuum anything heavy enough to damage the equipment.
+The speed of moving the soil/debris can vary depending on if the dirt is loose, how far the truck is from the area being excavated, and how far we have to transport the soil/debris to the dump.
 Rocks or boulders greater than 8” in circumference can either significantly restrict production or will bring production to a halt.

 Are all trucks the same?

 No, there is a variety of air and hydro vacuum excavation trucks available that we use.
 The more detail you can provide regarding your scope will help us in selecting the best truck for the job.
 However, you also have to factor in the technical ability and work ethic of the crews that matter more than the truck itself when it comes to production levels.
 For example, the production capability of any hydro truck can be significantly reduced if the crew is using more water than is necessary during the excavation process.
 You’re not paying anyone to vacuum water are you?